 Seohee has always been interested in structures and geometry, and the way materials and forms combine to make something new.
-For S/H KOH, she has combined her love of geometry and modern art with her classical design training from Tiffany and Co. and Van Cleef and Arpels.
+For S/H KOH which was launched in 2015, she has combined her love of geometry and modern art with her classical design experiences from Tiffany and Co. and Van Cleef and Arpels.

 Her jewelry collections come from the fascination in her youth by the geometry of lines, shapes, angles and numbers.
 Jewelry proved the perfect mode of expression for Seohee Koh’s unique aesthetic vision.
 A math major in her native Korea, she studied arts at Gould Academy in Maine, USA and took her first jewelry course.
 From there she went on to Rhode Island School of Design, where a jewelry studio visit proved life-changing.